 Bandipur hamlet is an excellent ‘rest stop’ since it is easily accessible from Pokhara and is one of the most significant locations to visit near Kathmandu.
 Taking a break from those oh-so-bumpy roads and stopping here is a fantastic way to break up long travel days.
 Don’t be fooled by the distance.

 Although the distance appears to be short on the map, the road conditions and traffic make travel time much longer.
-It’s around 140 kilometers from Kathmandu to Bandipur (it may take 5-7 hours), 73 kilometers to Pokhara (3-4 hours by bus), or a 2.5 to 3.5-hour bus journey from Chitwan to Bandipur.
+It’s around 140 kilometres from Kathmandu to Bandipur (it may take 5-7 hours), 73 kilometres to Pokhara (3-4 hours by bus), or a 2.5 to 3.5-hour bus journey from Chitwan to Bandipur.